Vench1/wormvio/README.md

 Here are some more pretrained models and other data that need to be downloaded:

-Baidu Disk: https://pan.baidu.com/s/1649dCi-a5V3WKT0VYidurQ Enter Code:: 277x
+Baidu Disk: https://pan.baidu.com/s/1649dCi-a5V3WKT0VYidurQ Enter Code: 277x

 ## Training